naofireblade/homebridge-weather-plus/README.md

 Compatibility for the Apple Home app, the Eve app or both.
 This is required due to limitations in the Apple Home app recognized weather conditions.
 The default is `"eve"`.
 `"eve"` **(recommended)** Use this for the Eve app or another 3rd party HomeKit App.
 All conditions will be displayed.
 The Apple Home app will show only temperature and humidity.
 `"eve2"` Same as above but the values for temperature, humidity and pressure will be grouped into a single row.
 The Apple Home app will show nothing.
-`"home"` Use this if you don't want to install a 3rd party HomeKit App but want to see as much as possible in the Apple Home app.
-3rd Party Apps will show some useless sensors with this setting.
-Ozone will be shown with the wrong unit (µg/m³ instead of DU)
+`"home"` Use this if you don't want to install a 3rd party HomeKit App but want to see as many values as possible in the Apple Home app<sup>[5](#a4)</sup>.
+3rd party apps will show some useless sensors that are required for Home app support.
 `"both"` Combines eve and home.
-You will need to hide some useless sensors in the Eve app.
+You will need to hide some useless sensors in the Eve app that are required for Home app support.
+But after that you will get a solution that looks nice in home and 3rd party apps at the same time.
+> <b name="a5">5</b> The following values will be represented as occupancy sensors that trigger on specific limits: CloudCover > 20%, UVIndex > 2, WindSpeed > 4 m/s, Rain, Snow

 **conditionCategory**
 Detail level of the condition category.
 Not available for WeatherUnderground.
 Default is `"simple"`.